 This is the first time I write a post about reviewing a year.
 I usually keep my posts about technical topics or tutorials, but this year has been unusual so let’s do unusual things!

-Most of 2020, besides my day job, I spend it preparing for job interviews and being interviewed.
-Since I didn’t have to commute to work anymore, I used the extra 2 hours daily for studying.
+I spend most of 2020 preparing for job interviews and being interviewed (besides my day job).
+Since I didn’t have to commute to work anymore, I used the extra 2-3 hours for studying daily.
+It did pay off.

 So here’s a little backstory that leads me to this point.

-I still had the dream but didn’t find the time to put in the work.
+I had a dream, but I didn’t find the time to put in the work.
 In 2018, I had an idea to motivate myself.
 I started writing posts about my learnings.
 That way, I can keep myself motivated.
 I wrote a couple of posts: 1, 2, 3, 4, 5, 6, 7.
 I noticed it got some traction, so I got another crazy idea.
 Would people be interested in an ebook version of my content?
-It takes so much time to write an eBook, so I had to see if people were willing to pre-buy the book first.
-It turned out around 50 people got interested and pre-bought the book!
+Since It takes so much time to write a book, I had to see if people were willing to pre-buy the book.
+It turned out around 50+ people got interested and pre-bought the book!
 That kept me motivated to start the book.
-Halfway through, I was very tempted to abandon the project because I had many issues producing a book in PDF and ePub format.
-However, I didn’t want to let down all the people that believed in me and bought the book.
+Halfway through, I had some issues rendering a PDF and ePub format.
+However, I didn’t want to let down all the (pre-)buyers that believed in me.
 So, I pushed through the finish line and delivered what I promised.

 In March of 2020, I got an email from a Facebook recruiter.
-So, I thought: Hmm, I’m ready to get into a top tech company this time.
-E.g., FAANG (Facebook, Apple, Amazon, Netflix, Google).
-I was aware of how hard the interviews were to maximize my chances, I applied everywhere I was interested.
+So, I thought: Hmm, I’m ready!
+If I’m going to interview again, let’s do it big.
+I was aware of how hard the interviews were.
+So to maximize my chances, I applied to all the top tech companies I could and more, E.g., FAANG (Facebook, Apple, Amazon, Netflix, Google).

 The first interview was with Amazon.
 It was an online assessment.
-I thought I was ready since I was studying algorithms on-and-off for a couple of years.
-The first exercise I was to complete it, finding the most common word in a paragraph and some other things.
-The second problem was hard.
+I thought I was ready since I was studying algorithms on and off for a couple of years.
+I completed the first exercise about solving a problem with a Hash Map and some other things.
+The second problem was complicated.
 It was a graph algorithm, and I was able to do a brute force solution.
-Unfortunately, It was not good enough, so I was rejected.
+Unfortunately, It was not good enough, so I was rejected. 😭

-Lesson learned: to do well in interviews, you not only need to know the theoretical concepts, but you must be able to apply them on time.
+Lesson learned: to do well in interviews, you not only need to know the theoretical concepts, but you must be able to apply them quickly.

-I doubled down on doing exercises so that I can do better on my next interviews.
-Indeed I was getting better after a couple of months of doing Leetcode.com exercises every single day.
-When I interview with Facebook, I got two questions that I had to solve in under 35 minutes.
+I doubled down on doing exercises to do better on my subsequent interviews in other companies.
+I was getting better after a couple of months of doing Leetcode.com exercises every single day.
+When I interview Facebook, I got two questions that I had to solve in under 45 minutes.
 There’s one that I had seen before (or at least was similar).
 However, I got nervous and only did the brute force solution.
 I was rejected again!
 Also, I was frustrated because I practiced hard this time and still ended up using the same brute force solution I knew before preparing.

 Lesson learned: Learning is not a straight line.
-If you want knowledge to stick in your head, you need to use an iterative approach.
-Use spaced repetition.
+If you want knowledge to stick in your head, you need to use spaced repetition.
 Learn and quiz yourself again after a couple of days.

 I started writing down my sticky points and learn from my failures daily.
 I kept a spreadsheet of the last time I attempted an exercise and how long it took me to finish it.
-After a month or so of doing that, I started seeing a noticeable improvement in myself.
+After two months or so of doing that, I started seeing a noticeable improvement in myself.
 I was learning, and the knowledge was sticking with me for the long run.

-My next interviews went well, and I got offers!!
+My following interviews went well, and I got offers!!!

 To sum up the whole process: